briandenicola/openai-coin-analyzer/docs/setup.md

 <p align="right">(<a href="#setup-and-deployment">Back to Top</a>)</p>

 ## Required Certificates
-* The Azure Service Mesh has an External Gateway and required a TLS Certificate.
+* The Azure Service Mesh has an External Gateway and requires a TLS Certificate.
 * [This guide](./docs/letsencrypt.md) will walk you through Let's Encrypt with Azure DNS

 <p align="right">(<a href="#setup-and-deployment">Back to Top</a>)</p>